HacKanCuBa/blake2signer/README.md

 This module provides three classes:

-* `Blake2SerializerSigner`: a high-level signer class that handles data serialization, compression and encoding along with signing and timestamped signing (using internally the low-level ones).
+* `Blake2SerializerSigner`: a signer class that handles data serialization, compression and encoding along with signing and timestamped signing (using internally the other ones).
-* `Blake2Signer`: a low-level signer class that simply salts, signs and verifies signed data as bytes.
+* `Blake2Signer`: a signer class that simply salts, signs and verifies signed data as bytes.
-* `Blake2TimestampSigner`: a low-level signer class that simply salts, signs and verifies signed timestamped data as bytes.
+* `Blake2TimestampSigner`: a signer class that simply salts, signs and verifies signed timestamped data as bytes.

-**You should generally go for the high-level signer class.**
+**You should generally go for Blake2SerializerSigner**, given that it's the most versatile of the three.

-In all classes you can choose between blake2b (default) or blake2s as hasher and change the digest size with a secure minimum enforced (defaults to the maximum size for the hasher in the low-level classes and to 16 bytes for the high-level ones).
-The secret/key is enforced to be of a secure minimum size, where high-level classes have no size limit but low-level ones do (depending on the hasher).
+In all classes you can choose between **blake2b** (default) or **blake2s** as hasher: the first one is optimized for 64b platforms and the second, for 8-32b platforms (read more about them in their [official site](https://blake2.net/)).
+The digest size is configurable with a secure minimum of 16 bytes enforced.
+The secret is enforced to be of a secure minimum size of 16 bytes with no size limit since it's derived to produce the key.
 Additionally a salt is internally generated for every signature providing non-deterministic signatures.

-You can't mix and match signers, and that's on purpose.
-This means that unsigning a stream signed by Blake2Signer using Blake2TimestampSigner may result in corrupt data and/or an error checking the timestamp or the data structure (considering that the `key` and `person` is the same for both), and the same goes for the other way around.
-To prevent this situation it is always recommended to use the `person` parameter differently on each class instantiation (simply use a fixed string); see more about this in the examples below.

 ### Examples